 Related Post: 6 ways to attack the king

 Sometimes the odds are against you and a clever defensive sacrifice is all you need to narrowly escape the enemy threat.

 It’s Black to move.
-Here, white is threatening three different checkmates: Qe7, Qf7 and Qh8#.
+Here, white is threatening three different checkmates: Qe7, Qf7, and Qh8#.
 The situation looks hopeless for Black, but Rd6+ saves the game!
-If the white King captures the Rook, the black King is not in check, but has no legal moves.
+If the white King captures the Rook, the black King is not in check but has no legal moves.

-It is stalemate.
-The Rook’s move forces the white King to capture it and ends the game in stalemate.
+It is a stalemate.
+The Rook’s move forces the white King to capture it and ends the game in a stalemate.
 If the white King moves out of check, then the black Rook can gleefully take the Queen and the game is drawn, through a lack of mating material.

 The first example is a material-winning deflection where White will gain points from Black.
 The second board demonstrates a cunning checkmating solution that will win White the game.